Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 As you see the total dot product in Numpy, You will have to be careful about how numpy calculate depending on argument pair of dot product.

-Keep in mind once again, if You use dot product, 1 X N matrix is thought of as column vector(N X 1 matrix),
+**Keep in mind once again, if You use dot product, one-dimesion matrix need to be thought of as column vector.**

-So in the case of dot producnt with column vector. when column vector is placed on firt element, i.e the location is the left of dot product.
+in the case of dot producnt with column vector which is placed on firt element,

-you have to think of the vector as transpose of the vector(the left of dot product) in Numpy dot product

 $$
 \vec a^T\cdot\ (matrix\ or\ colum vector)
 $$

+like the above, you need to think vector **a** as the transpose of vector **a**

+**Sum function**

 In addition to this, Numpy provides many useful functions for performing computations on arrays, one of the most useful is **sum**